vsheg/intermediate-ml/content/7-bayesian/index.typ

 - It has built-in feature selection through equal posterior probabilities $p(y|f_j(x)) approx p(y'|f_j(x))$ — if a feature equally affects the probability of all classes, it's uninformative, allowing for filtering of stop words and common vocabulary in text classification
 - It can be used as a strong baseline model, but the independence assumption of features is too strong for more complex applications

+#margin[
+  Despite its simplicity and "naïve" assumptions, Naïve Bayes often performs surprisingly well in practice, especially for text classification tasks.
+It serves as an excellent baseline model and can provide reasonable performance with minimal computational resources, even when training data is limited.
+]

 = Discriminant Analysis

 == Connection Between Metric and Bayesian Classifiers